 INTERNET BASICS & HISTORY

-First, let us start with the very basics and a short history of the Internet – What it is, and how it came into existence.
+First, let us start with a short introduction and history of the Internet – What it is, and how it came into existence.

 WHAT IS THE INTERNET?